-Too often, organizations without product managers focus on specific goals without considering the entire business and the needs of its customers.
+Too often, organizations without product managers focus on specific goals without considering the business as a whole and the needs of its customers throughout the entire customer lifecycle.
 Effective product management allows companies to craft and build upon one core strategy.

 Let's pretend we both work for an up-and-coming SaaS company.
 I'm a part of the development team and spend my days coding to my heart's content.
 You are a marketer and are tasked with promoting the software products I create.